Smack That: Music video

 The song's music video is a short-clip remake of the 1982 film 48 Hrs.
 Directed by Benny Boom, it presents Akon as a convict in prison who is let out of jail by a police officer, Jack Gates (Eric Roberts), who is looking for a witness.
 Akon is let out for 24 hours to do anything he pleases as long as he can find the female witness.
 He is given a photo of her and follows a lead he was given that the witness is in a nightclub.
-While in the club, Akon meets up with fellow rapper and his friend Eminem.
+While in the club, Akon meets up with his fellow rapper and friend Eminem.
 Akon finds the female witness and escapes from the nightclub without Jack Gates.
 This is the first video that features Eminem with his then-new tattoo 'PROOF' on his left arm, which is dedicated to his friend, DeShaun Dupree Holton who was murdered after he was shot by a bouncer in an after-hours spot.
 The video also features cameos from Fat Joe, Lil' Fizz of B2K, Layzie Bone of Bone Thugs-n-Harmony, Nas, and Kendra Wilkinson (of E!'s The Girls Next Door) and actor Mark Casimir Dyniewicz Jr. as the bartender.
 The music video was nominated for Best Earthshattering Collaboration and Male Artist of the Year at the 2007 MTV Video Music Awards.
 The video also received three nominations for Best Male Artist, Best Hip Hop Video, and Best Hook-Up at the 2007 MTV Australia Video Music Awards.

-In February 2023, the music video hit one billion views on Youtube.
+In February 2023, the music video reached one billion views on YouTube.

 Remix

-Smack That was remixed on Eminem Presents: The Re-Up.
+"Smack That" was remixed on Eminem Presents: The Re-Up.
 The remix features vocals from Stat Quo and Bobby Creekwater.
 The second and third line of the original's beginning is cut out.
 Akon sings the first verse, which has different lyrics to the original, Stat Quo sings the second verse and Bobby Creekwater sings the third verse.